 AzM2/MSAA Achievement Levels

-Minimally Proficient
+Minimally Proficient (1)

-Partially Proficient
+Partially Proficient (2)

-Proficient
+Proficient (3)

-Highly Proficient
+Highly Proficient (4)

-Static File
+A-F Static File

-The static file merges assessment data with enrollment data from AzEDS to serve as the base for the majority of A-F Letter Grade calculations and to help schools understand performance based on various accountability-related business rules (i.e. FAY).
+The A-F static file merges assessment data with enrollment data from AzEDS to serve as the base for the majority of A-F Letter Grade calculations and to help schools understand performance based on various accountability-related business rules (i.e. FAY).
 Students are included in a school's static file if they meet any of the below criteria:

-- Enrolled on November 1, 2019 in lieu of a Fall testing date - Enrolled on the first day of the Spring AIMS Science State Testing Window (3/23/2020) - Enrolled on the first day of the Spring AzM2 State Testing Window (3/30/2020)
+- Enrolled on the first day of the Spring AzSCI Field Test Window (3/22/2021) - Enrolled on the first day of the Spring AzM2 State Testing Window (4/05/2021)